 How Do I Reset All Settings?

 - Scroll down and tap Transfer Or Reset iPhone.

 - Tap Reset.

 - Tap Reset All Settings.

-- Your iPhone will automatically turn back on when the reset finishes.
+- Your iPhone will shut down, complete the reset, and turn itself on again will automatically turn back on when the reset finishes.